davidson-consulting/vjoule/book/v1.0/src/user_guide/divider_core.md

 [gpu:1] # configuration to enable GPU energy name = "rapl" # rapl plugin form compatible intel of amd cpus
 ```

+The flag `delete-res` can sometime comes in handy when monitoring
+cgroups that are appearing and disappearing during the lifetime of an
+experiment.
+It will forbid the service to remove the result
+directories when the cgroup disappear.
+By default result directories
+are deleted when cgroups disappear to avoid using two much memory or
+disk space.

+On the other hand the flag `mount-tmpfs` will make the `divider`
+plugin mount the result directory in tmpfs, to avoid making I/O access
+when writting the result.

 ## Cgroups file